 You got all this great live music for $6 a day or $15 for the entire weekend!
 It attracted a total of 110,000 rock fans for the entire weekend.
 That comes to an average between 30-40 thousand tickets for each day.
 The only real bummer was that no one recorded the event on tape or on film with sound.
 It is a real shame because it is unlikely such an undertaking will ever be done today.

-July 2018 Update: A 30-minute YouTube video of a news crew that had some concert footage (with sound) was posted then deleted (https://www.youtube.com/watch?v=QOTsYV6Wvf0).
+July 2018 Update: A 30-minute YouTube video from an ABC news crew that had some concert footage (with sound) was posted then deleted (https://www.youtube.com/watch?v=QOTsYV6Wvf0).
 It was the only known video with sound of the festival that is known to exist at this current time.
-If the original or another source is found we will post it here!
+If the original or another source is found, we will post it here!

 July 2019 Update: The Atlantic City Press put together an extensive photo gallery of the event that can be found here.